roicoroy/pi-monitor-firebase/README.md

 ### Cron Scheduling

-You also need to set up the scripts to run on a regular basis.
+You also need to set up the script to run on a regular basis.
 To do this, you should use `crontab`.

 1. On the pi, enter `crontab -e`
 2. Use the following cron settings, or adjust to report as frequently as you want.